JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/docs/setup/graphql-apollo.md

 Beside just types, on the client we also define composable funcions.
 These helper functions that automatically wrap the GraphQL documents and add proper typing.
 Hence, by using these helper functions, we've got the guarantee that our TypeScript code is interpolating the data types correctly.

 ### Client-side - Endpoints

+In the client, we use [Apollo Client](https://www.apollographql.com/docs/react/) to fetch GraphQL queries from the server.
+To work nicely with Vue, the client requests are wrapped in Vue reactivity using [VueApollo](https://v4.apollo.vuejs.org/guide/installation.html#manual-installation).

 Once you've read about the GraphQL + Apollo setup on the server-side, you will see that client-side is very similar, except we don't have to define the server, nor resolvers, nor directives.